robseward/WordAssociation/README.md

 These instructions are for use with Processing

 1. Download the library files [here](http://robseward.com/misc/WordAssociation.zip)
-2. Place these two files in the same directory as your sketch (they included in the library folder):
+2. Place these two files in the same directory as your sketch (they are included in the library folder):
 [master_word_list.txt](https://raw.github.com/robseward/WordAssociation/master/USFWordAssociation/master_word_list.txt)
 [adjusted_edges_list.txt](https://raw.github.com/robseward/WordAssociation/master/USFWordAssociation/adjusted_edges_list.txt)